feedm3/event-guru-backend/README.md

 npm run deploy:artists
 ```

-Make sure to set the environment variables after your deployment.
-You need to set the
-variables mentioned in the "[Prerequisites](#how-to-run)" section.
-They are also already defined
+Make sure to have a proper config file for every stage, like mentioned in the "[Prerequisites](#how-to-run)" section.
-for every function.
+You can also set all variables as environment variables.

 > You cannot deploy from a windows machine, as the execution permissions for linux cannot be copied!